 - Engage with provinces and territories, “with the objective of making climate disclosures consistent with the Task Force on Climate-related Financial Disclosures, part of regular disclosure practices for a broad spectrum of the Canadian economy;” and

-- Require all Crown corporations to adopt TCFD standards as part of corporate reporting, with Crown corporations holding more than $1 billion in assets starting to report on their climate-related financial risks in calendar year 2022, at the latest.
+- Require all Crown corporations to adopt TCFD requirements and standards as part of corporate reporting, with Crown corporations holding more than $1 billion in assets starting to report on their climate-related financial risks in calendar year 2022, at the latest.
 Crown corporations with less than $1 billion in assets will be expected to start reporting in calendar year 2024, at the latest.

 Canadian Finance Minister Chrystia Freeland signed on in support of the G7 finance ministers’ communique in June 2021, which saw the G7 put its full support behind the TCFD: “We support moving towards mandatory climate-related financial disclosures that provide consistent and decision-useful information for market participants and that are based on the Task Force on Climate-related Financial Disclosures (TCFD) framework, in line with domestic regulatory frameworks.”